se0ngbin/PyRain/INFO.md

 - need to fix some `partition_conf` issues
 - I don't think denormalizer is implemented correctly
 - everything else seems to be working

+## 8/23
+- figure out what multiple GPUs do in collect_outputs
+- figure out how to use the average of multiple GPUs instead of the last one